-Orvis RECON Model-by-Model Review for Saltwater - Best Mid-Priced Fly Rods for Bonefish, Redfish, Permit & More!
+New Orvis RECON 2026 Review / Model-by-Model Fly Rod Review for Saltwater - Best Mid-Priced Fly Rods for Trout, Bonefish, Redfish, Permit & More!

-This rod looks fantastic as well.
-Note the saltwater versions are a different color (navy blue) vs the freshwater Recons which are olive green.
-Rod tubes correspond to these colors as well.
+This rod looks fantastic.
+Rod tubes correspond to the rod colors as well.
 Kind of cool.
 Components are perfectly fine and equal to other rods in this category.
-Actually, the reel seats are very similar to the Helios series which cost twice as much, so that's nice to see here.
+Actually, the reel seats are very similar to the premium Orvis Helios series which cost twice as much, so that's nice to see here.

-I have a confession to make.
-I somehow overlooked the RECON for awhile and somehow never reviewed it.
-I am very busy.
-I felt I should because the last few years have brought a lot of changes in the "mid-priced" category, especially the few that are actually Made in USA like the Orvis Recon, Sage Maverick, Scott Wave, and T&T Zone (that's pretty much it, I guess also the G. Loomis IMX Pro V2S which I almost forgot exists).
-Serious competition from TFO, while technically not made in the USA, means it absolutely deserves a spot in the conversation. *Douglas has just released their brand new mid-priced rods as of the time of writing this but I have not had a chance to test them yet.
+The last few years have brought a lot of changes in the "mid-priced" category, especially the few that are actually Made in USA like the Orvis Recon, Sage Maverick, Scott Wave, and T&T Zone (that's pretty much it, I guess also the G. Loomis IMX Pro V2S which I almost forgot exists).
+Serious competition from TFO, while technically not made in the USA, means it absolutely deserves a spot in the conversation. *Douglas has recently released their brand new mid-priced rods as of the time of writing this but I have not had a chance to test them yet.
 I will update this when I do.
 For now, as with all my reviews, I will focus on rods I have cast extensively.
 I also sell these to customers all the time, so I have a lot of feedback over the years.
 The Sage Maverick has been a top seller since it was released.
-But it is maybe a bit heavy especially for a beginner, a teen, or someone of a lighter build.
-The Scott Wave feels lightest in hand and the Orvis Recon is second place in that aspect, then probably the Maverick and Zone which are stiffer but have a lot of lifting ability.
+But it is maybe a bit heavy especially for a beginner, a teen, or someone with a lighter build.
+The Scott Wave/Session feel lightest in hand and the Orvis Recon is a very nice second place in that aspect, then probably the Maverick and Zone which are stiffer but have a lot of lifting ability.

 Which brings me to my most important point when choosing any rod: Casting Well vs Fighting a Fish.
 Mid-priced rods have to pick one or the other to optimize.
 High-end rods usually don't have this tradeoff (*some still might prioritize one or the other, depending on how specialized they are).
 A great example is Orvis optimizing for two different 8wt 9'0" rods, the Helios D and the F. That allows the user to choose where they want to be in terms of Finesse (F) vs Distance (D).